Gross Value Added (GVA) per head of populationIn 2016:

 The main economic indicator which measures the value or size of the whole Jersey economy is GVA (Gross Value Added).
 It's calculated from a robust methodology based on the recognised international framework.

-- it was the second consecutive year that the Island’s economy grew in real terms
+- it was the third consecutive year that the Island’s economy grew in real terms

 Gross Value Added (GVA) by sector